 Your Team Won’t Tell You The Truth

 People only change when it’s in their self-interest to do so.
-So if they’re not telling you the uncomfortable truth, it means it’s not in their self-interest.
+So if they’re not telling you the truth, it means it’s not in their self-interest.
 It’s not the fear of being fired for saying the wrong thing.
 It’s more subtle than that.
-The willingness to tell you the truth—or, better said, the unsanitized truth—comes from a feeling of safety that goes far deeper than any management tactic or technique can ever go.
+The willingness to tell you the truth — or, better said, the unsanitized truth — comes from a feeling of safety that goes far deeper than any management tactic or technique can ever go.

-Your team will open the box—will open up its contents to you—only when it’s safe to do so.
+Your team will open the box — will open up to you — only when it’s safe to do so.
 Your employees will feel safe when they have the consistent experience, the undeniable reality that telling you the whole truth, is in their self-interest more than it is in yours.
-Paychecks, perks, and positive vibes won’t do it.
+Paychecks, perks and positive vibes won’t do it.
 Being a friendly, compassionate and flexible leader won’t either.

 You have to prove it to them beyond a shadow of a doubt.
-It starts by sharing their reality—by accepting that they’re afraid of you no matter how much you wish they weren’t (or, perhaps more incisively, afraid of the negative impact you could have on their life), and staying in the conversation no matter how personally mortifying it is to realize you’re playing a part in creating that dynamic.
-In fact, when you get that sick feeling in your stomach—when you realize the unsafe world you’ve created in spite of your best intentions—that’s the day you become the leader your team is waiting for.
+It starts by sharing their reality — by accepting that they’re afraid of you no matter how much you wish they weren’t, and no matter how personally mortifying it is to realize you’re playing a part in that.
+In fact, when you get that sick feeling in your stomach — when you realize the dysfunctional world you’ve created in spite of your best intentions and commit yourself to changing it — that’s the day you become a real leader.

-Making it safe—which has nothing to do with making it easy or lowering your standards, in fact, it's to the contrary—that's the work.
-It’s in these spaces—in the hard relational skills —where all of the best answers are.
-It’s where you'll find new ways to express yourself and your care and compassion for people in ways that might surprise you.
-If you start creating this kind of space—even if you do it 5% better today than you did yesterday—they will start opening up.
-You'll have to re-earn this right with them 100 times before they trust that it’s real.
+Making it safe — which is not the same thing as making it easy — is the work of the modern leader.
+It’s in these spaces — in the soft, relational skills — where all of the best answers are.
+It’s also a way to express yourself and your care for people in a way you’re probably not accustomed to doing at work.
+If you start creating this kind of space — even if you do it 5% better today than you did yesterday — they will start talking.
+And, you will have to re-earn this right with them 100 times before they trust that it’s real.